MrElyazid/SpotFetch/README.md

 "under pressure","queen"
 "time","pink floyd"
 ```

+### I keep getting 403 Forbidden Error :

+If you get `ERROR: unable to download video data: HTTP Error 403: Forbidden` when trying to download, this is probably because yt-dlp needs to be updated, you can run `pip install -r requirements.txt --upgrade` to update it.

+Also if using a venv, make sure you activate it before each launch of the app.

 ## Using SpotFetch on Android :
 since SpotFetch is just a python program, you can run it on any machine with python installed, you can run it on Android via [Termux](https://f-droid.org/en/packages/com.termux/) ( you can also find Termux on Google play ), after installation follow these commands :